nest/nest-simulator/doc/styleguide/styleguide.rst

 .. note::

    reStructuredText is sensitive to indentation.
 A single space should be always be between between text and headings, tables, reference labels, and directives  Some characters have assigned special meanings.
-Use the '\' to 'escape' and use the literal character.
+Use the '\\' to use the literal character.

 How to write code or code snippets in reStructuredText